-An estimated 25% of American adults and nearly 10% of children suffer from a mental illness Nonetheless, there is often a stigma attached to mental illness, and often inaccurate portrayals of mental illness in the media.
+An estimated 18.5% of American adults and 13% of children (ages 8 to 15) suffer from a mental illness in a given year.
+Nonetheless, there is often a stigma attached to mental illness, and often inaccurate portrayals of mental illness in the media.

 People with mental illness and their families can take certain steps to help cope with the stigma:

-Praising your loved one for seeking help: Mental health treatment can be difficult, as people often need to be patient in trying new medications, coping with side effects, and learning new behaviors.
-Helping your loved one to feel good about him or herself is important.
+- Praising your loved one for seeking help: Mental health treatment can be difficult, as people often need to be patient in trying new medications, coping with side effects, and learning new behaviors.
+Helping your loved one to feel good about them or themselves is important.

 - Remaining active and surrounding yourself with supportive people: Social isolation can be a negative side effect of the stigma linked to mental illness.
 Isolation and ceasing to participate in activities you or your loved one enjoys put you at high risk for depression and burnout.
 Take a risk and try new activities in your community.
 You may want to investigate the local chapter of NAMI (National Alliance on Mental Illness) or a volunteer organization.